 FARM SCHOOL is geared for adults who want to learn about the life, economics, and labor of small scale organic farming practices.
 The course includes six lectures at 18 Reasons and six farming days at the Bi-Rite Farm, with additional excursions to surrounding farms and gardens.
 The Wednesday lectures will take you through the logistics and business of starting a rural or urban farm; the Saturday farm sessions will put you on-site digging, planting, weeding and harvesting - hands-on, experiential learning.
 While this is not a comprehensive, collegiate-level course, the 18 Reasons Farm School is perfect for folks who are interested in growing food and who desire to gain a deeper understanding of the politics and practicalities of small scale organic farming in the Bay Area.

-ADDITIONAL PERKS: a free 18 Reasons membership (if you are already member, this can be applied when your current membership expires), farm treats following harvest on Saturdays, and a farm-to-table lunch cooked by Sam Mogannam, owner of Bi-Rite Market.
+ADDITIONAL PERKS: a free 18 Reasons membership (if you are already member, this can be applied when your current membership expires), farm treats following harvest on Saturdays, and a farm-to-table lunch cooked by Sam Mogannam, owner of Bi-Rite Market and co-founder of 18 Reasons.

-INSTRUCTORS: Simon Richards, Bi-Rite Market's head produce buyer and Layla Aguilar, Bi-Rite Farm's farmer; co-led with Janine Gee, 18 Reasons' coordinator and gardening educator.
+INSTRUCTORS: Simon Richards, Bi-Rite Market's head produce buyer and Layla Aguilar, Bi-Rite Farm's farmer; co-led with Vanessa Lieu 18 Reasons' Farm School Coordinator who has supported 18 Reasons programming at Cooking Matters and at 18th St. Classroom.
 Guest lectures may include Martin Bournhonesque from Martin B Farms, educators from Sonoma Garden Park, Janet Nagamine of Hikari Farms, Ben Eichorn of Grow Your Lunch, Kristyn Leach from Namu Farm, and more.

 Class size capped at 24.